-60% of the course revolves around problem solving, algorithmic thinking and programming, which is ideal for existing programmers and those new to programming.
-We will develop your skills from the ground up using Python, Visual Basic and a number of other languages over the course of Year 10, ready for your final assessments in Year 11.
+50% of the course revolves around problem solving, algorithmic thinking and programming, which is ideal for both old and new programmers.
+We will develop your skills from the ground up using Python, Visual Basic and a number of other languages over the course of Year 10, ready for your final assessments in Year 11, including a project where you are able to test your programming skills and creativity to develop a solution to a number of problems provided.